-The idea of restorative yoga is to promote deep relaxation while holding the poses for longer periods of time, with the help of props.
+Restorative yoga enables deep relaxation as you holding poses for longer periods of time with the help of props to completely support you.

 Our parasympathetic nervous system is stimulated when we relax into poses, which promotes a relaxation response and reduces stress in our bodies.
 The parasympathetic nervous system is responsible for slowing your heart rate and breath and increasing blood flow to your vital organs, among other things.

-The goal is to combat the physical and mental effects of everyday stress and ease common ailments such as headaches, backaches, anxiety, and insomnia with the use of restful poses and deep breathing techniques.
+Restorative yoga helps to combat the physical and mental effects of everyday stress, and eases common ailments such as headaches, backaches, anxiety, and insomnia with the use of restful poses and deep breathing techniques.

 • Deeply relaxes the body